Greenies Dental Dog Treats for Clean Teeth

 Dental disease affects over 80% of dogs by age three according to veterinary dental specialists.
+Research published in the Journal of Veterinary Dentistry consistently demonstrates that periodontal disease represents one of the most common health issues in companion dogs.
 Greenies Dental Dog Treats have become a widely researched option for addressing this issue through daily at-home care.
 These veterinarian-endorsed chews utilize a specially engineered textured design to help mechanically remove plaque through the natural chewing process.

-Tap the image or button to see the latest price, specs, and reviews on Amazon.
+Tap the image or button to see the latest price, specs, and details on Amazon.

 - Target Dogs: Medium breeds weighing 25-50 pounds (Beagles, Cocker Spaniels, Bulldogs, Border Collies)